aakash55555/Modify-Relational-Database-To-Support-XML-Database/README.md

 # Database Management System Implementation

+##Database Used
+* Minibase

+##Software Used
+* Eclipse Oxygen

+##Prerequisites
+* Project made using Java programming language
+* For faster working require a system with atleast 16GB RAM.

-List of Tasks:
+###List of Tasks:

-The following is a list of tasks that you need to perform for the this phase of the project:
+The following is a list of tasks that you need to perform for the project:

-• interval data type declaration
+* interval data type declaration
-• sort, nestedloop, and sortmerge with interval data types
+* sort, nestedloop, and sortmerge with interval data types
-• XML data to interval conversion and storage in the DB
+* XML data to interval conversion and storage in the DB

 Note that getting these working may involve other changes to other modules not described below.
-• Set the minibase pagesize to 256 bytes;
+* Set the minibase pagesize to 256 bytes;
 public static final int MINIBASE_PAGESIZE = 256;
-• Define a new data type ”intervaltype” which consists of 2 integers, start and end of the interval.
+* Define a new data type ”intervaltype” which consists of 2 integers, start and end of the interval.

 filename: intervaltype.java

 =========================================================

 	package global;

 	public class intervaltype {
 	int s ;
 	int e ;

 	public void assign(int a, int b) {
 	this.s = a;
 	this.e = b;
 	}
 	}

 If you need to define a minimum and a maximum value for the intervaltype, you can use
 				{−100000,−100000}